- Download our Moving to Vienna Guide (PDF)

 Expats moving to Vienna will find many exquisite restaurants with diverse pricing, representing a variety of dining options.
 Ethnic restaurants are not overly abundant, however, and the good ones tend to be on the pricey side.

-There are plenty of options for experiencing the lifestyle in Vienna, ranging from exploring the city's world-famous markets to attending an opera show at the Wiener Staatsoper (Vienna State Opera).
-Expats looking to enjoy these activities regularly should ensure they budget well, as they are all fairly pricey.
+There are plenty of options for experiencing the lifestyle in Vienna, ranging from exploring the city’s world-famous markets to attending an opera show at the Wiener Staatsoper (Vienna State Opera).
+If you’re looking to enjoy these activities regularly, you should ensure you budget well, as they are all fairly pricey.

 There are many free or low-cost activities for budget-conscious expats.
 Some museums, such as the MuseumsQuartier and Wien Museum MUSA, offer free entrance to their smaller exhibitions.
 A fair few parks, picturesque woods, and a river offer excellent bases for a range of free outdoor activities.